SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 While **READ** refers to reading the specific data, **ADMIN** refers to creating, updating, or deleting the specified data.

 #### DataHub manager
-The configurator manages offloading pipelines, e.g., defining and starting a pipeline.
+The manager manages offloading pipelines, e.g., defining and starting a pipeline.
 For those tasks the default role **DATAHUB_MANAGER** is created.
 The permissions for this role are defined as follows:

 |Type|READ|ADMIN|
 |:---|:---|:---|